 - For silk and polyester ties – Use cool iron settings

-- For cotton and linen ties – Use hot settings
+- Cotton and linen ties – Use hot settings

 Did you enjoy this life hack for tying more balanced knots for neckties and also how to care for them when not in use?
 Please leave a comment below!